-- 12.1 provide commentary on occupational hygiene solely in their role as a member; - 12.2 avoid any conduct likely to discredit or misrepresent the profession or deceive the public or organisation or government institution; - 12.3 recognise and respect the expertise of other professionals, avoiding maliciously or reckless damage to the professional reputation of another member; and - 12.4 not make any commentary or take any action that could misrepresent the views of the AIOH - 12.5 not engage in inappropriate use of media and social media.
+12.1 Provide commentary on occupational hygiene solely in their role as a member.

+12.2 Avoid any conduct likely to discredit or misrepresent the profession, deceive the public, the Institute or government institutions.

+12.3 Recognise and respect the expertise of other professionals, avoiding malicious, reckless damage to the professional reputation of another member.

+12.4 Not make any commentary or take any action that could misrepresent the views of the AIOH.

+12.5 Not engage in inappropriate use of media and social media.